vuejs/governance/FAQ.md

     1. Vue.js is a relatively young project and is not fully stable yet, while Angular is battle-proven and has a larger community.
 So if you want something for a large, serious production app you might want to pick Angular.

     2. Vue.js only supports IE9 and above while Angular suppots IE8.

-- **What is the current status of Vue.js?
-Can I use it in production?**

-    Vue.js is currently still in beta state (as of v0.9.1), so use it with caution and check for updates often.
-The API and internal mechanisms will be consolidated when v0.10 lands and Vue.js will be considered ready for production by then.

-- **Where is Vue.js being used?
-Are there any shipped projects?**

-    Vue.js is currently being used in internal projects at Google Creative Lab.
-Unfortunately these projects are confidential and cannot be shared with the public at this moment.
-However you are welcome to submit anything you built with Vue.js!
-Just send a tweet to @vuejs.

-- **So is Vue.js a Google project?**

-    No. Although it is being used at Google Creative Lab, Vue.js is a personal project and fully open sourced under the MIT License.